icfnext/aem-groovy-console/README.md

 ## Requirements

-* AEM 6.0 running on localhost:4502
+* AEM 6.1 running on localhost:4502
+* Versions 7.x.x are compatible with AEM 6.0
 * Versions 5.x.x and 6.x.x are compatible with CQ 5.6
 * Versions 3.x.x are compatible with CQ 5.4 and 5.5
 * [Maven](http://maven.apache.org/) 3.x